-- (i) revising the current series of WPI (i.e., base 1993-94) and - (ii) recommending a producer price index (PPI) for India which could replace the producer while the consumer price index (CPI) measures it from the consumers' perspective.
-Wholesellers charge higher prices to retailers, in turn retailers charge higher prices to consumers and the price increase is translated into the higher consumer prices-thus the PPI is useful in having an idea of the consumer prices in the future.
-In PPI, only basic prices are used while taxes, trade margins and transport costs are excluded.
+The proposal of switching over to the PPI (from the WPI) came up from the government by mid-2003 and the working group has been getting inputs from the IMF regarding it.
+The PPI measures price changes from the perspective of the producer while the consumer price index (CPI) measures it from the consumers' perspective.
+Wholesellers charge higher prices to retailers, in turn retailers charge higher prices to consumers and the price increase is translated into the higher consumer prices-thus the PPI is useful in having an idea of the consumer prices in the future.69 In PPI, only basic prices are used while taxes, trade margins and transport costs are excluded.
 This index is considered a better measure of inflation as price changes at primary and intermediate stages can be tracked before it gets built into the finished goods stage.
-70 Due to its better use many economies have switched over to the PPI-the oldest such series is maintained by the Bureau of Labor Statistics (BLS) for the US economythe index is capable of measuring prices at the wholesaler or the producer stage-widely used by private business houses in their price targetting.
+To Due to its better use many economies have switched over to the PPI-the oldest such series is maintained by the Bureau of Labor Statistics (BLS) for the US economy-the index is capable of measuring prices at the wholesaler or the producer stage-widely used by private business houses in their price targetting.
+To